HEGSRR/HEGSRR-Template/docs/report/analysis_plan.md

 - `Abstract`: Brief description of the data source
 - `Spatial Coverage`: Specify the geographic extent of your study.
 This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
 - `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Representation Type`: Specify the model of spatial data representation, e.g. one of `vector`, `grid`, `textTable`, `tin` (triangulated irregular network), etc. If the type is `vector`, also specify the geometry type as in the OGC Simple Feature Access standard (https://www.ogc.org/publications/standard/sfa/) , e.g. `POINT`, `LINESTRING`, `MULTIPOLYGON`, etc.
 - `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
 - `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
 - `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations